farbanas/rota-3/EXPLANATION.md

 - This component allows users to add and remove members in the rotation list.
 It uses React hooks (`useState`) to manage the input field and the list of members.

 **Importance:**
-- It’s essential to ensure that the component remains interactive and functional, allowing users to manage the rotation list easily.
+- It's essential to ensure that the component remains interactive and functional, allowing users to manage the rotation list easily.

 **Caveats:**
 - Ensure that the `addMember` and `removeMember` functions are passed down correctly from the parent component to avoid errors.